jathak/dart_scheme/CONTRIBUTING.md

 * Run `dartfmt -w .` to format your code (or, even better, configure your editor to do this for you when you save).

-* Run `dartanalyzer --fatal-warnings --strong .` to make sure you code doesn't cause any analysis errors or warnings.
+* Run `dartanalyzer --fatal-warnings .` to make sure you code doesn't cause any analysis errors or warnings.
 Most editors with Dart support should do this automatically.